amybru/byioboba/README.md

 ###### Overall Responsiveness

 * Planning: This project was required to be a responsive and mobile friendly web application.
-Materialize was chosen as my main framework and makes use of its components in a way that results in a clean, minimalistic view on all scren types.
+Materialize was chosen as my main framework and makes use of its components in a way that results in a clean, minimalistic view on all screen types.

 * Testing: Testing was done using the Google Chrome Developer tools throughout the project.
 Testing using the required Materialize class modifiers made for simple and quick use.
 There were bugs found in connection with the sidenav, modal, and select elements.
 These required some Javascript.
 More details about this in the "Bugs" section.

-* Result: The website is clean, minimalistic, and responsive for all screen sized.
+* Result: The website is clean, minimalistic, and responsive for all screen sizes.
 Tests all pass as expected.

 ###### Navbar (located on all pages)